EnriqueSolarte/ray_casting_mlc/README.md

 # Downloading the dataset hm3d_mvl
 python experiments/download/mvl_datasets.py dataset=hm3d_mvl
 ```
-Using the format, we also provide the `mp3d_fpe_mvl` and `zind_mvl` datasets processed from the official repositories [360-MLC](https://github.com/EnriqueSolarte/360-mlc) and [ZiND](https://github.com/zillow/zind), respectively.
-For convenience, we called these datasets as multi-view-layout datasets `mvl-datasets`.
+You can also download the `mp3d_fpe_mvl` and `zind_mvl` datasets processed from the official repositories [360-MLC](https://github.com/EnriqueSolarte/360-mlc) and [ZiND](https://github.com/zillow/zind), respectively.
+For convenience, we called these datasets multi-view-layout datasets `mvl-datasets`.
 These datasets are public available in [**MLV-Datases** (Huggingface 🤗)](https://huggingface.co/datasets/EnriqueSolarte/mvl_datasets).
-To download these datasets, use the following commands:
+For more information, you can see also [multi-view datasets pkg](https://github.com/EnriqueSolarte/multiview-datasets).

 ```bash
 # Downloading the dataset mp3d_fpe_mvl